Zurina/Learningobjectives/LearningGoals.md

         - close callbacks: some close callbacks, e.g. socket.on('close', ...).

 - Explain (some) of the purposes with the tools Babel and WebPack, using  examples from the exercises

+    - Babel is used when we want to transpile our JS code, into an older version.
+This is practical, because most modern browsers do not support the newest JS code, and we want our application to run in all browsers, and our development to be with the most modern tech.
+Webpack (webpack guide), is a bundler or "packaging tool", webpack allows us to compress our codebase to be as small as possible, because then our .js file will be smaller, thus faster to download/upload.
+The bundler also shortens variablenames and removes all spaces, making the code humanly undreadable, but still understandable for the computer

     https://survivejs.com/webpack/what-is-webpack/
     - Babel makes it possible to write javascript code with ES6/ES7 features even though a browser doesn't support it.
 Babel will transpile the javascript written to ES5, which is compatible with almost any browser.